Georgetown-Civic-Tech/DCRatMap/readme.md

 It creates a map in R (https://www.r-spatial.org/r/2018/10/25/ggplot2-sf.html) and assigns points to geospatial coordinates in the earlier saved datasets.

 Once a month, someone needs to pull the data, update the database and ensure the visuals are updated.
+Currently, this is done by Paul-Emmanuel.

 ## Measuring_Progress